JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/creating-live-templates/basic-example/index.md

 ![Code for basic live template example](basic-example.png)

-10. Press **OK** and go to your Java class.
+10. Press **OK** and go back to your Java class.
 Remember the context for this Live Template is declaration so inside a class type `prvm`.
 This is the acronym we used when we created the Live Template:

 ![Invoking the private void method live template](prvm.png)